 Other than the monthly pricing, Shopify also charges transaction fees for each plan.
 If you go for Shopify Basic, the platform charges $2.9 + 30 cents per transaction.
 The fee is reduced to $2.6 + 30 cents with the Shopify plan and $2.4 + 30 cents with Advanced Shopify.

 Registering for an annual plan could save a lot of money in the long term for your business.
-You can save 10% by signing up for an annual subscription, and 20% by selecting a two-year contract.
+You can save 25% by signing up for an annual subscription (only the first year), and 20% by selecting a two-year contract.